 Please be prepared to submit the following information through the eGRANT system:

-- Narrative (three-page maximum) in which you address the questions in the application
+- Narrative in which you address the questions listed on the application form

 March 1: Arts in the Classroom application deadline